lineofflight/peddler/README.md

                     auth_token: "Seller's MWS Auth Token")
 ```

-Finally, if you do not want to use environment variables at all, you can set AWS credentials as well when creating a client.
+If you do not want to use environment variables at all, you can set AWS credentials as well when creating a client.

 ```ruby
 client = MWS.orders(primary_marketplace_id: "Your Marketplace ID",